SUMMARY OF APPROVED BALLOT INITIATIVES

 AMENDMENT 1: Clean up Missouri Politics: CLEAN Missouri’s initiative increases fairness, accountability, integrity and transparency in Missouri politics.
 Most of the provisions of Amendment 1 take effect on Dec.
 6, 2018.

-- Lower campaign contribution limits to $2,500 for state Senate candidates and $2,000 for state House candidates
+- Lowers campaign contribution limits to $2,500 for state Senate candidates and $2,000 for state House candidates

-- Eliminate almost all lobbyist gifts to members of the General Assembly
+- Eliminates almost all lobbyist gifts to members of the General Assembly

-- Require that all legislative records be open to the public, including committee reports, correspondence and electronic communication, and allow taping of all meetings open to the public
+- Requires that all legislative records be open to the public, including committee reports, correspondence and electronic communication, and allow taping of all meetings open to the public

-- Require politicians to wait two years after leaving office before becoming paid lobbyists
+- Requires politicians to wait two years after leaving office before becoming paid lobbyists

 AMENDMENT 2: MEDICAL MARIJUANA – Care of Veterans: Amends the Missouri Constitution to allow the use of marijuana for medical purposes with a 4% tax on its retail sale at dispensaries.
 Funds estimated at $18 million would go toward veterans’ health programs, including Veterans’ Homes, state operating costs and $6 million to local governments for their costs if they have a retail marijuana facility or a marijuana growing facility.
 The Missouri Department of Revenue would oversee the taxation and revenue regulations.
 Local governments may not refuse to allow a facility within their jurisdiction.
 The Department of Health and Senior Services would license and regulate marijuana and marijuana facilities.
 It creates the Missouri Veterans Health Commission for Health and Care of Veterans to oversee use of the license fee and tax.
 Approximately $7 million will be spent on state operating costs.
 The 30-day allowed prescription amount is 4 oz.